eecs493staff/eecs493staff.github.io/docs/a4-figma/README.md

 ### Written Report

-This section describes the specific requirements of the report, which has 3 main parts.
+This section describes the specific requirements of the report, which has 2 main parts.

 #### Figma Link

-At the very beginning of the report (document), include a link to your Figma prototype with access type "can view".
+At the very beginning of the report, include a link to your Figma prototype with access type "can view".

 <img src="images/share.gif" width="40%" />

 Please make sure the link is working properly by opening it in an incognito/private window, and that clicking on the "Present" button will present your prototype which the user can interact with by clicking on certain elements on each frame.

-Failing to do so will result in a 20% grade deduction.
+Failing to do so will result in a *20% grade deduction*.

 #### Length & Organization

-The report should be short and concise; it should not be longer than 700 words.
-Points will be deducted if your report is longer than 700 words.
+The report should be short and concise; it should not be longer than 600 words.
+Points will be deducted if your report is longer than 600 words.
+The word count requirement is not intended to work against you; it is to show that the report simply doesn't have to be that long.

 Please use headings/subheadings to better organize your report.

 #### Part 1

-Briefly describe how you've used the 5 required Figma features in your prototype and what is the micro-interaction you created in your prototype.
+Briefly describe how you've used the 5 required Figma features in your prototype ***and*** what is the micro-interaction you created in your prototype.

-- The 5 required features are listed in the [Figma Prototype](#required-figma-features) section.
+- The 5 required features are listed in the [Figma Prototype](#figma-features) section.
 - For each feature, simply describe 1 example of what you used it for in 1 or 2 sentences; same applies for the micro-interaction.
     - e.g. I used the "auto layout" feature in Frame #1 to vertically stack the quests on top of each other.
-    - Suggested: Include a screenshot corresponding to your written description.
+    - Suggested: Include a screenshot accompanying your written description.

 #### Part 2

 Evaluate your prototype using **3** of Nielsen's 10 usability heuristics.

-For each heuristic you chose, provide 2 examples in your prototype along with their screenshots to briefly explain how they meet or don't meet the heuristic.
+For each heuristic you selected, provide 1 example in your prototype to briefly explain how it meets or doesn't meet the heuristic.

-- i.e. For each example, you need to submit a screenshot and provide a short description.
+- i.e. For each example, you need to provide a screenshot and a short description.
 - Please use the following template to structure each of your heuristic/example:
     - Heuristic Rule:
-    - Example 1 screenshot:
+    - Example screenshot:
-    - Example 1 description:
+    - Example description:
         - e.g. what the user might be doing in this screenshot
     - Does it support or violate the heuristic?
     - Reason: